 The best cocktail bars in Belfast

 More into cocktails than Guinness?
-No problem, Belfast has got you covered!
+No problem, a pub crawl in Belfast doesn’t need to be all about pints!
 A lot of regular pubs will be able to shake something that resembles a cocktail, but some bars just do it better

 Tucked away down a side street near the City Hall, Rita’s tries to create that classy feel from a 1950’s Hollywood movie.
 I would suggest you choose a weekday to go to Rita’s.
 On a Friday or Saturday evening it gets too busy to appreciate the comfy sofas and stylish atmosphere.
 The staff are very knowledgeable on their cocktails, which are definitely a few notches up from your regular mojito or cosmopolitan!